pubgeo/IARPA-SMART/README.md

 - **Broad area search (BAS)**: Detect and localize (spatially and temporally) activities in a sequence of images
-- **Activity classification (AC)**: Label the detected activity at each observation (time step) as one of a specified set of activity phases (See Table 1)
+- **Activity classification (AC)**: Label the detected activity at each observation (time step) as one of a specified set of activity phases
 - **Activity prediction (AP)**: For a given site that is not yet observed in an end-state, predict when the end-state transition will occur